affromero/DiffusionModelsTutorial/README.md

 ## Configuration (`config.py`)

+Key training and model parameters are defined in `config.py`.
+One important parameter is `TrainingConfig.diffusion_mode`, which can be set to:
+- `"score_matching"`: Standard Denoising Diffusion Probabilistic Models (DDPM) objective.
+- `"flow_matching"`: Learns the velocity field of a probability flow ODE, typically `x_1 - x_0` (noise - data).
+- `"rectified_flow"`: Aims to learn a simplified, often straight, path between noise and data distributions.
+The specific implementation in this project targets `x_0 - x_1` (data - noise).
+The prediction then produces reverse colored images.

 All experimental parameters, model configurations, training settings, and paths are managed centrally in `config.py`.
 This file uses Pydantic dataclasses for structured and type-checked configurations.
 Before running any script, you might want to review and adjust settings in `config.py` to suit your needs (e.g., batch size, learning rate, number of epochs, model architecture details, paths for saving outputs).

 ## Running the Code